rgho/bip21_js/README.md

 createBIP21URI(address, label, amount, message);

 The address param is required.
 Must be valid bitcoin address.
-All other params are optional
+All other params are optional.
-Amount must be a number with no commas
+Amount must be a number with no commas.

 Below is a sample program that prints a bip21 URI, given an address, label, amount in bitcoins, and a message.